 Feature Matrix

-A comprehensive comparison of documentation capabilities, AI features, developer workflows, and enterprise functionality between GitBook and Guidde.
+A comprehensive side-by-side comparison of documentation capabilities, AI features, enterprise readiness, and integrations between GitBook and Guidde.

 | Feature |